 Yes, this really is Paul’s writing and it really is from his letter to the Romans!
-Yet for many, including myself for the first 25 years of my Christian life, Romans 2 was an enigma – apparently at odds with what most understand the apostle to be teaching in the rest of his epistle: in particular, those phrases I have bolded.
+Yet for many, including myself for the first 25 years of my Christian life, Romans 2 was an enigma .
+It is apparently at odds with what most understand the apostle to be teaching in the rest of his epistle: in particular, those phrases I have bolded.

 Such depictions provide ammunition for the likes of Richard Dawkins and former Evangelical Dan Barker to write a book entitled “God: The Most Unpleasant Character in All Fiction”.
-Thankfully, god as I previously understood him is fiction whereas the God of the Bible is very real, What is more He is potentially capable of being universally adored once the true nature of His character, purposes and plans for humanity have been perceived: “Truly, we shall all praise You with uprightness of heart, when we have understood Your righteous judgments” (Ps119:7)
+Thankfully, god as I previously understood him is fiction whereas the God of the Bible is very real.
+What is more He is potentially capable of being universally adored; at least once the true nature of His character, purposes and plans for humanity have been perceived.
+“Truly, we shall praise You with uprightness of heart, when we have understood Your righteous judgments” (Ps119:7)

 The Romans 2 enigma

-Romans 2 may be an enigma to many, yet it sets out Paul’s understanding of God’s justice and how it will be exercised in final judgement.
-The Apostle’s description is in this instant clear, concise and as ever accords with the teaching of the Man Christ Jesus, who it must be remembered is the One appointed to judge humanity (Rom2:16).
+Romans 2, an enigma to many sets out Paul’s understanding of God’s justice and how it will be exercised in final judgement.
+The Apostle’s description is in this instant clear, concise and as ever accords with the teaching of the Man Christ Jesus, who it must be remembered is the One who will judge humanity (Rom2:16).
 In terms of rewards and punishments, the Bible is consistent.
 Such judgement will be exercised on the basis of human works (Rom2:6 cf. Mt16:27; Rev20:13) which is effectively the legacy of our lives.
 “To those who by perseverance in good work seek for glory, honour and immortality, eternal life;but to those who are selfishly ambitious and do not obey truth but unrighteousness, wrath and indignation”.